 The idea was interesting, probably done many times in the past though it did have potential to be more developed.
 It was only lightly touched upon and I felt it was tied up rather easily.
 Probably the best part of Water Planet when looking back at the auditory aspects is the music.
 It's excellent, really fits the world and when it plays the whole experience is greatly improved.
 I did find it was a tad quiet however during some points and it would have been nice to see the music present throughout.
 The game could have also used save points or an option to save though it is short so that may not be an issue.
 Some different voice acting would have also been great as the robotic style, while at times matching the audio elements was just not doing it for me.

 Water Planet was alright, it's not a typical type of game and therefore definitely not for everyone.
 I found it to be different and I liked some of the ideas it presented.
 This was however super short and felt entirely basic in design which was disappointing.
 There's some more to it if you take the time to look around, but it's not directly supported by the lovely musical track from VIRGO.
 I definitely liked the style, Water Planet looked great and was a different thing to play.
 There just wasn't much to it and the ideas felt like more of a concept as opposed to being a full release.

-Review Done on Water Planet for PC
+Water Planet for PC

 Review Code provided by Outrageous PR